derekmerck/hallicrafter/hallicrafter2/examples/uweather/README.md

 [Adafruit air-quality sensor tutorial]: https://learn.adafruit.com/adafruit-io-air-quality-monitor

-Sample output from a prototype system can often be viewed at [Dweet][].
+Prototype has been running continuously for serval weeks.
+Sample output from the system can often be viewed at [Dweet][].
+The feed occasionally goes down when the gateway crashes.

 [Dweet]: https://dweet.io/get/dweets/for/uweather